Experienced Portland Oregon Dog Bite Lawyer

 Physical Injuries

-In addition to the immediate physical injuries, dog bite wounds can also lead to various infections.
+In addition to the more obvious injuries, dog bite wounds can also lead to various infections.
 Bacteria present in a dog’s mouth can introduce harmful pathogens into the wound, increasing the risk of infections such as cellulitis, abscesses, sepsis, and tetanus.

 Emotional Distress